Morgan Silver Dollar obverse view Peace Silver Dollar obverse view

 Uncirculated Silver Dollars: Silver content=.7734 Troy ounces; Silver fineness=.9000; Gross weight=.859 Troy ounces (26.728 grams); Net (silver) weight=.7734 Troy ounces (24.0566 grams).

 Disclaimer: I have made every reasonable effort to produce an informative and helpful article on Common U.S. Silver Coins based on my research and experiences.
 However, I make no representation or warranties of any kind with regard to its completeness, accuracy or suitability for any specific situation or purpose.
-See Terms and Conditions for more info.
+See Site Use Terms for more info.